wesleyraptor/streamingphish/README.md

 This application consists of three main components:

 1. Jupyter notebook
-  - Demonstrates how to train a phishing classifier from scratch.
+  - Demonstrates how to train a phishing classifier from start to finish.
 2. CLI utility
   - Trains classifiers and evaluates domains in manual mode or against the Certificate Transparency log network (via certstream).
 3. Database